 Emily S. Cross is a Professor of Social Robotics at the Institute of Neuroscience and Psychology at the University of Glasgow, where she directs the Social Brain in Action Laboratory Using interactive learning tasks, brain scanning, and dance, acrobatics and robots, she explores how we learn by watching others throughout the lifespan, how action experts’ brains enable them to perform physical skills so exquisitely, and the social influences that shape human-robot interaction.
 She currently serves as PI on an ERC starting grant that combines social neuroscience with social robotics.
 Emily received undergraduate and graduate degrees in the USA and New Zealand, and completed postdoctoral training in the UK and Germany.
 Prior to Glasgow, she held faculty positions in the Netherlands and Wales.
 Her research has been supported national and international organisations including the National Institutes of Health (USA), Netherlands Organisation for Scientific Research, Economic and Social Research Council, Ministry of Defence, Leverhulme Trust, and the European Research Council.

-Research focuses on understanding social communication within and across cultures, particularly non-verbal signals such as facial expressions.
+Rachael Jack is Professor of Computational Social Cognition in the Institute of Neuroscience and Psychology.
+Her research focuses on understanding social communication within and across cultures, particularly non-verbal signals such as facial expressions.
 Jack’s team uses an interdisciplinary approach combining social psychology, vision science and psychophysics, dynamic 3D computer graphics, mathematical psychology, and information theory.
 Specifically, Jack’s work revealed cultural specificities in facial expressions of emotion; that four, not six, expressive patterns are cross-cultural; and that facial expressions transmit information in a hierarchical structure over time.
 Together, Jack’s work has challenged the dominant view that six basic facial expressions of emotion are universal, leading to a new theoretical framework of facial expression communication that now informs the design of culturally sensitive digital agents.
 Jack’s laboratory is funded by the European Research Council (ERC) to lead the research program.
 Computing the Face Syntax of Social Face Signals.
 Jack’s work has featured in several high-profile scientific outlets (e.g., Annual Review of Psychology, Current Biology, PNAS, TICS).

 Prof. Stacy Marsella’s interest is in the computational modeling of cognition, emotion and social behavior, both as a basic research methodology in the study of human behavior as well as the use of these computational models in a range of education and analysis applications.
 Marsella’s current research spans the interplay of emotion and cognition, modeling the influence that Theory of Mind, beliefs about the mental processes of others, has on social interaction and the role of nonverbal behavior in face-to-face interaction.
 Key applications of these models includes the design of virtual humans, software entities that look human and interact with humans in virtual environments using spoken dialog as well as large scale modeling and simulation of social behavior.